neumannjan/marketplace/docs/installation.md

 * Launch of Laravel's [queue worker](https://laravel.com/docs/5.5/queues)
 * Scheduling Laravel's `schedule:run` command to run every minute using cron.

-{% hint style="warning" %}
-**Provided Docker setup is meant for local use only**.
+!> **Provided Docker setup is meant for local use only**.
 In order to modify it for production, please see `docker-compose.yml` and the `docker` directory, which contains custom Dockerfiles.
-{% endhint %}

 ### Usage